xMugi/python-stuff/SteamNewsRSSFeed-to-dc/readme.md

+# Cavemen Python script

-cavemen - python script to take steam news rss feed and post it to an discord channel via webhook
+A Python script to take Steam news RSS feed and post it to a Discord channel via a webhook.

-todo?
-make it so last_links wont get wiped everytime theres a new post, so it saves like last 10 links it posted, instead of only the newest, idk why but sounds nice also mayb restructure so it uses config.json instead for better structure
+## Features

+- Fetches Steam news from RSS feed.
+- Posts news updates to a specified Discord channel using a webhook.

+## TODO

+- **Save Last Links**: Modify the script to save the last 10 links it posted instead of only the newest one.
+- **Configuration File**: Restructure the script to use a `config.json` file for better configuration management.